MLDataAnalytics/pNet/README.rst

 -  A mask image for excluding voxels/vertices of uninterest,
 -  A brain template image/surface for visualization.
 -  A script can be found in `cli folder <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/cli>`__ for preparing the brain template data and `precomputed templates <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/Brain_Template>`__ are avaiable for data preprocessed with HCP pipelines.
 -  Precomputed group FNs are provided in `Group_FNs <https://github.com/MLDataAnalytics/pNet/tree/main/src/pnet/Group_FNs>`__.
-They can used to guide the computation of personalized FNs.
+They can be used to guide the computation of personalized FNs.

 2. Example files of scans and configuration